danger

 On this page

 The Portland Water Bureau is making lasting improvements to the Bull Run water system to help secure cleaner, safer water for generations of Portland customers.
-We completed construction of improved corrosion control and are planning a new water filtration facility and pipelines that will be key components of a more reliable and resilient water system.
+We completed construction of an improved corrosion control treatment facility and are building anew water filtration facility and pipelines that will be key components of a more reliable and resilient water system.

 Watch highlights from Bull Run Treatment WIFIA Loan Award Recognition event